mgpauly1458/mgpauly.github.io/projects/IC-protobot.md

 <img src="https://user-images.githubusercontent.com/74911365/155137434-49c81e47-bed8-485f-a7df-9dd46aa74114.png" style="width:1000px;"/>

 ## Simulating Rover Communication
 Below is an image of various ros nodes running, necessary to enable the ros network to communicate with the web based frontend.
-Here the pilot of the rover can pass data through the web browser, which is recieved through a web socket on a ros node.
+Here the pilot of the rover can pass data through the web browser, which is received through a web socket on a ros node.
 This is a simple integration test which merely displays the data passed over the browser.

 <img src="https://user-images.githubusercontent.com/74911365/215602528-64ee7324-53b2-4252-b495-4d9adfbabced.png" style="width:1000px;"/>